kovidgoyal/kitty/docs/shell-integration.rst

 .. tab:: bash

-    For bash, kitty adds a couple of lines to the bottom of :file:`~/.bashrc` (in an atomic manner) to load the shell integration code.
+    For bash, kitty starts bash in POSIX mode and implements the loading of the bash startup files in the integration script itself, after disabling POSIX mode.
+From the perspective of those scripts there should be no difference to running vanilla bash.

 Then, when launching the shell, kitty sets the environment variable